Why Do I Feel So Angry?

-The finding, from a survey conducted in the U.K. by the Mental Health Foundation, suggests that many of us will encounter work situations where emotions run high, and can spill over into anger.
+This finding, from a Mental Health Foundation survey, suggests that many of us will encounter work situations where emotions run high, and may spill over into anger.

-The Merriam-Webster dictionary defines anger as "a strong feeling of displeasure and usually of antagonism."
 Psychologist T.W.
-Smith agrees, saying it is "an unpleasant emotion ranging in intensity from irritation or annoyance to fury or rage."
+Smith defines anger as "an unpleasant emotion ranging in intensity from irritation or annoyance to fury or rage."

 But what makes people angry is different for everyone.
-Things that spark ire in some people don't bother others at all.
-Yet we all regularly experience events that could make us angry.
-They include:
+Things that infuriate some of us don't bother others at all.
+Yet we all regularly experience events that could make us angry, such as:

 - Frustration and powerlessness.